shrehal1999/Projects/yelp_restraunt_review_classification/README.md

 - Vectorization of word tokens was performed using tf-idf transformer.

 # Machine learning
-- Navie Bayes classfier was used for classification of reviews.
+- Naive Bayes classifier was used for classification of reviews.
 - After a bit of hyper paramter tuning it produced results with 93% accuracy.